 - Iterating prototypes: Testing is a key step in co-creating with the user.
 In this iterative mode, designers place their prototypes into the appropriate context of the user’s life.
 If empathy is listening to people, testing the prototype is listening to the product.

-For more insight on Design Thinking, read the complete article in the May/June 2018 issue of Medical Construction & Design.
+For more information, read the complete article in Medical Construction & Design.